FreeCAD/FreeCAD-documentation/wiki/Sketcher_CompCreateRectangles.md

 ## Description

-**Create a rectangle** is an icon button in the Sketcher geometries toolbar that groups tools to create rectangles.
+**Create rectangle** is an icon button in the Sketcher geometries toolbar that groups tools to create rectangles.
 Click on the down arrow to its right to expand the icons below it and select a tool.

 ## Types of rectangles